mfelice/imeasure/README.md

 ## Converting an .m2 file to XML annotation

-You can use `m2_to_ixml.py` to convert an existing .m2 file to the XML format used by the I-measure evaluation script.
+You can use `m2_to_ixml.py` to convert an existing M^2 SCorer .m2 file to the XML format used by the I-measure evaluation script.
 Syntax is as follows:

 `python m2_to_ixml.py -in:<m2-file> [-out:<xml-file>]`